 - Ch 1, turn, sl st in each st across top of cloth, up side of handle and loosely across rounded tip of

 handle.
-Sl st evenly down outer edge of handle to wear main cloth begins.
+Sl st evenly down outer edge of handle to where main cloth begins.
 Finish off and weave

 Button: The button is sewn in the upper right corner of the front side of the cloth.
 With a sewing needle and thread, securely sew the button in place.